 We adhere to the EU Code of Conduct for data centres, which stipulates a comprehensive range of best practices for data centre operators and hosting providers.
 These measures include power provision, cooling, good use of virtualisation, selection of efficient software, multiple tenders for selection of servers and much, much more.
 At present we exceed the minimum requirements to be participants of the scheme.
 Our energy efficiency measures have three main areas:

-We also monitor the power usage of all racks and actively manage the power distribution which maximises energy efficiency within the data centres by eliminating hot / cold spots.
+We also monitor the power usage of all racks and actively manage the power distribution which maximises energy efficiency within the data centres by eliminating hot/cold spots.

 We source servers based in part on their energy-efficiency: in the last three years the amount of electricity an average server uses has roughly halved, but the amount of work they can do has increased by two to four times.
 We believe in spending a little extra on hardware to get the latest in energy-efficient machines, and gain the cost-savings in the long term through reduced power bills.
-We currently have a policy of replacing out-dated hardware after three years since Moore's Law makes replacing them economically and environmentally sensible (see below).
+We currently have a policy of replacing outdated hardware after four years since Moore's Law makes replacing them economically and environmentally sensible (see below).

 Reusing and Recycling Servers

-Obviously, any server storage devices are comprehensively erased (by writing zeros to the entire disk several times) before they leave our control.
+All server storage devices are comprehensively erased (by writing zeros to the entire disk several times) before they leave our control.

 Recycling paper is all well and good, but in reality all paper is sourced from renewable sources and recycling paper is actually quite energy intensive anyway.
 Therefore, the best thing to do with paper is to use as little as possible, which is what we do.
 We have an "avoid paper" policy, and all our documents and systems are electronic in our private Wiki.
-We only print things that we are required to keep in hard-copy form by law, but even that is a good form of carbon sequestration.
+We strive to only print things that we are required to keep in hard-copy form by law, but even that is a good form of carbon sequestration.

 More Than Words